What We Fund

 Current Quarter Open Call

-Funding Opportunity Title: H. Hovnanian Family Foundation Grants for Building a Stronger Workforce in Armenia
+Funding Opportunity Title: H. Hovnanian Family Foundation Grants for Cultural Initiatives

-Deadline for Applications: December 30, 2024 (funding decisions by late January)
+Deadline for Applications: June 30, 2025 (funding decisions by early August)

 Contact Person: Anahit Hakobyan, Programs Manager